 Finding the underlying cause of a medication error may be difficult.
 Hospitals, doctors and pharmacists rarely admit to making mistakes, and victims and/or their families generally do not have the medical expertise necessary to recognize an error.
 As a Maryland medical malpractice attorney, Susan Green works with medical experts who can investigate your injury and determine the cause.
 While you focus on recovering, she can fight to hold the negligent parties accountable for your injuries.

 Doctors, pharmacists and other medical professionals have a responsibility to take reasonable care when producing, prescribing and administering drugs.
-Baltimore attorney Susan Green stands up for victims and their families when these workers neglect their responsibility.
+Baltimore medication error attorney Susan R. Green stands up for victims and their families when these workers neglect their responsibility.
 She can fight by your side, no matter how intimidating the legal battle may seem.
 Contact Hardball Law today to schedule your free initial consultation.